maserasgroup-repo/easiq_marcus/README.md

 - `fourpoints` prepares the equilibrium and nonequilibrium Gaussian input files required for a four-point Marcus analysis
 - `get_results` parses Gaussian output files and reports reaction free energies, reorganization energies, and free-energy barriers

-The package works directly with Gaussian input/output files and does not require `pyssian` or any other external chemistry-specific Python library.

 ## Installation

 Install from a local clone: